SemanticMediaWiki/SemanticCite/docs/04-scite.md

    set to find a resource more easily during querying as the resource is by default set to the internal resource id.
-- `bibtex` is a reserved parameter and used for the bibtex record import
+- `bibtex` is a reserved parameter and used for the bibtex record import -`template` is reserved to define a preferred template for output processing
 - Other reserved parameters include:
  - `doi` is linked to the `DOI` property
  - `pmcid` is linked to the `PMCID` property